-You can pick up apples, gourds or a pumpkin from the Hatch Orchard or drop by the Sherman Farm, where they have a corn “maize” for finding your way out of.
+You can pick up apples, gourds, or a pumpkin from the Hatch Orchard or drop by the Sherman Farm, where they have a corn “maize” for finding your way out.
 They have goats to pet, corn kernels to play in, and a “moo train” for youngsters.
 You don’t want to miss the Columbus Day Sidewalk Sale at Settler’s Green!

 Reach for the Sky

 Sometimes the best way to see the fall colors is to get on their level– up high.
-Again, you can go for Mount Washington or opt to look down from a Cannon Mountain Aerial Tram in Franconia, a helicopter ride or soaring along ziplines from one of the area resorts.
+Again, you can go for Mount Washington or opt to look down from a Cannon Mountain Aerial Tram in Franconia, a helicopter ride, or a zipline from one of the area resorts.
 Enjoy the New Hampshire fall colors as you zip past them all while getting your adrenaline fix!